How can you travel from Europe to Africa without flying? This guide lists flightless travel routes from Europe to Africa.

 Option 3: Ferry from Spain to Morocco

 At its most narrow point, the Strait of Gibraltar that connects Europe and Africa is only 13 kilometers wide.
-It is the fastest way to travel from Europe to Africa without flying.
+It is the fastest and shortest way to travel from Europe to Africa without flying.
 Ferries leave from multiple cities in Spain and the ride only takes a few hours at most.

 For more information about current ferry connections from Europe to Morocco, check websites such as Ferryhopper.com.